velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 - Scalable - rules out PostGreSQL, etc.
 - Easy to update and ingest new data
     + Not traditional OLAP cubes - that's not what I'm talking about
-- Very fast for massive amounts of data
+- Very fast for analytical queries - OLAP not OLTP
 - Extremely flexible queries
 - Preferably open source